The Best Credit Card for Travelers: Chase Sapphire Preferred

 The Sapphire Preferred is my winner for a great starter travel credit card to get this Fall for these five reasons:

 - The sign-up bonus.
-You’ll earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from your account opening.
-That’s $625 toward travel when you redeem through Chase Ultimate Rewards.
-That could mean a ticket to Bali , a weekend in Napa Valley, or a couple nights in New York City.
+You’ll earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from your account opening!!
+This is the BIGGEST bonus ever for summer 2021 – and it’s a NO BRAINER to get this card.
 Also, you’ll be surprised how quickly you spend $4,000.
 If you’re worried you won’t, think about how much you spent on your current credit card, and maybe plan ahead to make some big purchases you’ve been waiting on on your new credit card.

 - The low annual fee. $0 for the first year and only $95 after that!?
 Signing up for this card is a no-brainer.